deep-stack/ts-nitro/packages/example-web-app/README.md

     let LEDGER_CHANNEL_ID = "<LEDGER_CHANNEL_ID>"
     ```

-* Call method `nitro.virtualFund` with address of the other browser client and amount to be allocated
+* Call method `nitro.virtualFund` with address of the other browser node and amount to be allocated

   * Call `nitro.virtualFund` in Charlie's browser with David's address